stechDevSP/stechDev/README.md

 ### Build JS
 The JS task will do the following:
 - Lint JS
-- Concat all JS, including vendor-specific JS, into a single file
+- Concat all JS into a single file
 - Minify JS using UglifyJS2
 - Generate sourcemaps for your JS file, removing the need to generate both a minified and unminified version
 - Output into public folder

 ### Build Images
 The image task will do the following:
-- Compress images, including SVGs
+- Compress SVGs
 - Generate an SVG sprite
-- Inject SVG block into specified file
 - Output into public folder

 ### Watch
 The `watch` task will do the following:
-- Watch CSS, JS, Images and run each build task on change.
+- Watch CSS and JS run each build task on change.

-You can also run `watch:css`, `watch:js`, `watch:images`, but I'll let you guess what they do.

 ## Cachebusting
 A major issue with clients is having them to forcibly clear cache.
 For non-tech savvy clients, this can prove a problem.
 Therefore, I have built two NPM modules that will automatically append a hash to a filename based on contents, and then inject the reference into `index.php`.

+**Please note: this does not currently work on older servers due to limitations (i.e. we run an old Node version, and how it's done is not supporting in Node 0.10).
+The task is currently removed from the Makefile.
+If you would like to implement this, please let me know and I'll give you a hand.**

 ## Notes
 ### Updating the Starterpack